ychang74/CovNet/README.md

 # CovNet
-CovNet: A Transfer Learning Framework for Automatic COVID-19 Detection fromCrowd-sourced Cough Sounds
+CovNet: A Transfer Learning Framework for Automatic COVID-19 Detection from Crowd-sourced Cough Sounds